 The School of Architecture offers both professional and research degrees at an advanced level.
 The three and a half year Master of Architecture I program is a professional degree accredited by NAAB and recognized by NCARB.
 The master’s and doctoral degrees in science and architectural sciences are research oriented programs with concentrations in Built Ecologies, Architectural Acoustics, and Lighting.
 These advanced programs in architecture at Rensselaer are founded on the realization that the increasing demands for effective building performance both perceptually and technically can only be addressed through research.

 We look forward to your further investigation of the program.
-For more information please contact us at or 518-276-3986.
+For more information please contact us at .
 Visit the Graduate Admissions website to apply on-line.
-For programs beginning in summer and fall 2013, first consideration is given to applications received by December 15, 2012.
+All of our graduate programs start in the Fall semester.
+First consideration is given to applications received by January 1.